 Both trends were reflected in two parallel workshop tracks.
 The entertainment track proudly presented itself as the driving force by numbers and impact and more to come for consumer markets.
 The industry track picked out concrete use cases, discussing retail enhancements and scenarios for corporate integration.

-The retail panel with giants like IKEA or Procter&Gamble reminded me the beginnings of e-commerce, when going into matters like product awareness, tangibility of virtual consumer goods and effective customer relationship management.
+The retail panel with giants like IKEA or Procter & Gamble reminded me of the beginnings of e-commerce when going into matters like product awareness, the tangibility of virtual consumer goods and effective customer relationship management.
 German car industry giants like BMW, Audi and Volkswagen impressed with sophisticated product presentations in VR.
-They already dispose of a well established VR integration all along the corporate structure, from research development to product design and training operations for employees up to marketing customization for retailers and consumers.
+They already dispose of a well established VR integration all along with the corporate structure, from research development to product design and training operations for employees up to marketing customization for retailers and consumers.
 This even includes strategic reflection on VR as replacement scenario for mobility in the future.

 In search of a market for standing alone

 A small but well-selected trade show provided you with opportunities to test out the conference trends in showcases.
 Agencies and developers promoted services for filming, architecture, avatar creation, multi-user platforms, workflows and online conferences, automobile and fashion product simulation, game engine enhancements and haptic devices for better interaction.

 Most showcases continued to evolve VR on established application fields, using it as an expansion or intensification of corporate workflows, marketing attractions or advanced gaming experiences.
 But there were also rather original approaches to be seen.